Friends clashed over R1,600 dinner bill in viral Instagram video

 South Africans, many of whom relate to the awkwardness of splitting group dinner bills, are finding common ground in a viral video that humorously, yet uncomfortably, depicts a debate over a R1,600 restaurant tab, sparking widespread discussion on money etiquette.

-A video shared by user @freshmnmag on Instagram has gone viral for all the wrong reasons, a group dinner that quickly spiralled into awkward territory the moment the bill arrived.
+A video shared by user @freshmnmag on Instagram has gone viral for all the wrong reasons.
+A group dinner quickly spiralled into awkward territory the moment the bill arrived.
 What was meant to be a night of good vibes, laughter, and shared memories turned into a tense and uncomfortable debate over who should pay the R1,600 bill.

 Viral TikTok reignites debate on social pressure during group outings